jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

 **Obtaining bodily sample by court order from persons 17 and over**

 ### 13 Application for order authorising taking of bodily sample
-(1) An application may be made in accordance with this section to a District Court Judge for an order requiring a suspect who is of or over the age of 17 years to give a bodily sample in any case where—
+(1) An application may be made in accordance with this section to a District Court Judge or a High Court Judge for an order requiring a suspect who is of or over the age of 17 years to give a bodily sample in any case where—
   (a) there is good cause to suspect that the suspect has committed an imprisonable offence or offence against any of the provisions listed in Part 3 of the Schedule; and
   (b) the suspect has refused to consent to the taking of a bodily sample in response to a suspect request made in respect of that offence, or a related offence.
 (2) Every application under subsection (1) shall be made by a constable who is of or above the level of position of inspector, in writing and on oath, and shall set out the following particulars: